Cocoto Kart Racer: Release

 The game was later published in 2007 by Midway Games in Europe, Kemco in Japan, and Conspiracy Entertainment in the US on the Nintendo DS.
 The Wii versions were published once again by BigBen and Conspiracy in 2008.

 Consoles

-Cocoto Kart Racer was released for the Game Cube, PlayStation 2, Game Boy Advance, and finally DS.
+Cocoto Kart Racer was released for the GameCube, PlayStation 2, Game Boy Advance, PC and finally DS.
 The Game Boy Advance and DS ports are different games.